WintonCentre/kcp/README.md

   The configuration tool has a profile argument set to either `:kidney` or `:lung` which selects between the kidney or lung xlsx workbooks.
 The configuration reads in a workbook, validates it, and generates site run-time configuratioqn files in `public/resources`.

 ### Configuration Development
-All data is stored in the `data` folder.
+All run-time data is stored in the `resources` folder.
 ```
 data
 ├── config.edn
-├── incoming-kidney
-│   ├── Competing\ risks\ CIF\ kidney.xlsx
-│   ├── Formal\ post\ tx\ patient\ and\ graft\ survival.xlsx
-│   └── post\ tx\ patient\ and\ graft\ survival.xlsx
-├── incoming-lung
-│   ├── About\ the\ TRAC\ tool\ FINAL.docx
-│   ├── Competing\ risks\ CIF\ lung.xlsx
-│   ├── Data\ for\ lung\ TRAC\ tool.pdf
-│   ├── Post-transplant\ information.xlsx
-│   ├── Survival\ from\ listing\ information.xlsx
-│   └── leila-ucd.xlsx
 ├── kidney-models-master.xlsx
 └── lung-models-master.xlsx
 ```

-The `incoming-...` files were received from NHSBT.
-These have now been reformatted and transcribed into `kidney-models-master.xlsx` and `lung-models-master.xlsx`.
+Incoming data/docs from NHSBT and others now in the `doc` folder.

 The job of the clojure configuration app is to read these spreadsheets and validate them, and then write them out again in a form suitable for consumption by the web tools.
 We don't want the web tools to read in xlsx files directly, and we'd also prefer to use a much simpler validation mechanism within the web tool itself such as a hash code.

 The process is controlled by `config.edn`.
 This identifies the path and the format of all organ `.xlsx` files that need to be read in.
 We are using `juxt/aero` to simplify the construction of this configuration file.
 This provides the ability to reference values that were previously defined in the same file, and a mechanism to allow profiling for organ - `:lung` or `:kidney` may be selected at time of writing.

 NB: This whole process needs a lot of work as we are now planning on beefing up the tool and the configuration process to make this repo capable of generating other tools for other research groups.

+Some issues that need sorting out here:
+1) It is difficult to locate the correct configuration variable to tweak.
+2) There is a mix of .xlsx and .edn configuration which makes this problem worse.
+3) There is insufficient configuration validation.
+We should at least add a run through spec during configuration.
+Possibly also on the app database during run-time in development builds.
+4) I partitioned the generated EDN files in case the app were installed at individual transplant centres.
+This will not happen, and so those individual by-centre files are a complication that can be removed.
+5) In general we need some kind of configuration editor that makes the configuration understandable to others.
+6) The configuration is incomplete:-
+  * Some hard coded features assume a transplant context.
+  * Some hard coded names make sense only in a transplant context (e.g. 'organ' should be renamed)
+7) I suspect that there is a lot of run-time calculation that should be cached rather than repeated when a user switches between visualisations.
+It does appear to work fast enough in the transplants context, but may be worth optimising in a PREDICT like decision tool.
+8) We have not code or generalised features that would upgrade the tool to be more of a PREDICT-like decision tool.
+In particular:
+  * Pluggable statistical models
+  * Treatment inputs as well as patient characteristics
+  * Delta benefits (and harms) according to treatment.
+  * Comparative with and without treatment visuals.

 ### Building
 You may find some lagacy figwheel-main build files still in the repo (they are in the history certainly).
 However we have been using shadow-cljs for sometime now.
 The Shadow dashboard at localhost:9630 allows you to monitor both the app and run tests.